recyclejs/recycle/README.md

   There is no custom `handleClick` events or `this.setState` statements that you need to worry about.
 - State is calculated the same way as for redux store: `state = reducer(state, action)`.
 - Redux container looks like a normal component and it's more clear what it does.
-- Start using it in an existing React application (choose components which you wish to convert).
+- Easy to use in an existing React application (choose components which you wish to convert).

 ### Why would I NOT use it?
 - Observables is not your thing.